 So what does goat milk production actually look like day-to-day?
 In my house, mornings and evenings revolve around milking.
 Twice a day, every day, at the same time.
 Consistency keeps both the goats and the milk flow steady.

-Here’s a glimpse of my routine:
+Here’s a glimpse of my daily goat milking routine tips:

 - Bring the does onto the milking stand.